jameshughes89/cs102/src/site/topic6.rst

 * When doing this, Java will warn us that there is now an unchecked type conversion
     * Java can't guarantee that the cast will work right

+* You can ignore this here
-* We can actually suppress the warning by adding the following before the constructor
+* However, if we'd like, we can suppress the warning by adding the following before the constructor
     * ``@SuppressWarnings("unchecked")``